Sxjdwang/TalkLip/README.md

 ## Demo
 I update the inf_demo.py on 4/April as I previously suppose that the height and width of output videos are the same when I set cv2.VideoWriter().
+Please ensure the sampling rate of the input audio file is 16000 hz.

 If you want to reenact the lip movement of a video with a different speech, you can use the following command.
 ```